Abd al-Muttalib: Children

-The family tree and some of his important descendants
+Ancestry

 Death

 Abdul Muttalib's son 'Abdullāh died four months before Muḥammad's birth, after which Abdul Muttalib took care of his daughter-in-law Āminah.
 One day Muhammad's mother, Amina, wanted to go to Yathrib, where her husband, Abdullah, died.
 So, Muhammad, Amina, Abd al-Muttalib and their caretaker, Umm Ayman started their journey to Medina, which is around 500 kilometres away from Makkah.
 They stayed there for three weeks, then, started their journey back to Mecca.
 But, when they reached halfway, at Al-Abwa', Amina became very sick and died six years after her husband's death.
 She was buried over there.
 From then, Muhammad became an orphan.
 Abd al-Muttalib became very sad for Muhammad because he loved him so much.
 Abd al-Muttalib took care of Muhammad.
 But when Muhammad was eight years old, the very old Abd al-Muttalib became very sick and died at age 81-82 in 578-579 CE.

 Shaybah ibn Hāshim's grave can be found in the Jannat al-Mu'allā cemetery in Makkah, Saudi Arabia.

+Legacy

+He sired his own sub-clan of Banu Abd Al-Muttalib under the Banu Hashim sub-clan.

+He was the ancestor of two prominent Muslim dynasties the Fatimids and the Abbasids.

+At the Battle of Hunayn Muhammad chanted "I am the Prophet undoubtedly; I am the son of `Abdul Muttalib."